SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 - I shall spend this time exploring the dataset, discussing possible modifications to the architectures and hyperparameter tuning with my mentors, and continuing my contributions to SunPy.

-- I also plan on familiarising with the SMART algorithm and its outputs from the ground up using the [IDL implementation](https://github.com/TCDSolar/SMART).
+- I also plan on familiarising myself with the SMART algorithm and its outputs from the ground up using the [IDL implementation](https://github.com/TCDSolar/SMART).
 This will help me understand the various parameters and their generation.

-- Since Google has provided an extra week this year for community bonding, I shall use this time to recreate the Elo rating in python and or compare it with other ratings (e.g.,   [Glicko's](https://en.wikipedia.org/wiki/Glicko_rating_system), [Bradley-Terry's](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model)).
+- Since Google has provided an extra week this year for community bonding, I shall use this time to recreate the Elo rating in python and compare it with other ratings (e.g., [Glicko's](https://en.wikipedia.org/wiki/Glicko_rating_system), [Bradley-Terry's](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model)).

   [Glicko](https://github.com/sublee/glicko) is an implementation I found on GitHub that I can fork and modify.